 Protective puts are similar to purchasing car insurance: a premium is paid to protect against future risk, but the hope is that it will never be needed.
 Like car owners, investors are willing to pay a relatively small amount on a recurring basis to guarantee defined risk.

-Protective Put Outlook
+Protective Put market outlook

 A protective put is purchased when an investor owns an asset and wants to protect against future downside price movement.
 Owning the long put defines risk by allowing the investor to sell stock at the long put option’s strike price.
 A protective put can be entered below the price of the long stock position to limit loss.
 If the underlying asset has increased in price since its purchase, the protective put could be placed above the original purchase price of the stock to secure a profit.